bigfnj/conflicted-computing/README.md

 The core of the project load here is the bash\_profile.txt

--   Create a file in your home directory called .ps1/.bash\_profile
+-   Create a file in your home directory called .bash\_profile

 -   Remember to :set paste